DeclanKehoe/declankehoe.co.uk/_work/1-generative-music-app.markdown

 ---
 layout: page
 title: 'Generative Music App'
-description: 'An overview of my third year dissertation project, a generative music application.
-Written and devloped in Processing3 & Java.
+description: 'An overview of my third year dissertation project, a generative music application developed with a UX focus.
+Written in Processing3 for tighter scoping.
 Evaluated qualitatively.
-Documented up in a formal report and video presentation.'
+Documented in a technical report and video presentation.'
 banner:
     src: '/images/generative-app-screenshot.png'
     alt: 'A screenshot of my generative music app'